Tania Plahay on her book: Yoga for Dementia

 - Physical postures help people to locate themselves in space, promoting better orientation and balance.

 How and where are Yoga for Dementia sessions run?

 Yoga sessions can be run in care homes and private homes by carers, activities coordinators, or yoga teachers.
-It is best to run the physical sessions before meal times.
+It is best to run the physical sessions before mealtimes.
 I recommend starting with short sessions, maybe lasting 10 – 15 minutes and increasing the length of these as groups get familiar with the activities.
-There are also very nice calming yoga based activates that can be done before bed.
+There are also very nice calming yoga-based activates that can be done before bed.

 Can carers and family members practice yoga with dementia patients?

 Yes!
 I would encourage carers and family members to practice alongside those living with dementia.
-The majority of activities within ‘Yoga for Dementia’ work very well if practiced together.
+The majority of activities within ‘Yoga for Dementia’ work very well if practised together.
 Carers and family members will benefit immensely from the postures and breathing exercises.
 For example, people living with dementia may have poor posture with tight shoulders and necks, and many carers carry stress and tension in their shoulders.
 Therefore, doing something very simple like the shoulder sequences together can help both carers and clients feel better together.

 What does your website Yoga for Dementia offer for carers?